 A range of scientific techniques, such as osteology, carbon dating, forensic analysis, genetic analysis and genealogy all led to identifying the skeleton.

 Due to the skeleton surviving in good condition and mostly complete, the team was able to determine the age (30-34) and sex of the individual and clearly identify the scoliosis of the spine and the battle wounds in the skull.
 The wounds suggest he died as a result of a blow to the head – having presumably lost his helmet in battle.

 Radio carbon dating helped narrow down the era the skeleton was from, and gave us information about his diet, which aligned with what a noble person of the time would have eaten.
 It was also the first time micro-computer X-ray tomography had been used in an archaeological investigation, allowing a greater examination of the bones.

 DNA analysis was undertaken by Professor Turi King and Professor Kevin Schürer and their paper can be read online.
 DNA was extracted and compared to the Mitochondrial DNA carried only in Richard’s female-line relatives and the Y chromosome of his living male relatives.

 DNA matches were found in Michael Ibsen and Wendy Duldig, descendants of Richard III’s mother Cecily Neville, although the Y chromosome analysis did not.
 It is likely that a false-paternity event (the presumed father was not the biological father) had occurred somewhere in the 19 generations between Richard III and Henry Somerset, 5th Duke of Beaufort.
-False-paternity rates are around 1-2% per generation according to work by Turi King and others.
+False-paternity rates are around one to two per cent, per generation, according to work by Turi King and others.

 Incredibly, the University of Leicester came to the conclusion that the probability of the skeleton being Richard III was a whopping 99.999%.